Samsung/tizen-docs/docs/application/dotnet/guides/pims/contacts.md

         5. When no longer needed, destroy the filter and query instances:

-            ```
+            ```csharp
             filter.Dispose();
             query.Dispose();
             manager.Dispose();
             ```

-    - To retrieve a list of persons matching a search keyword, use the `Search()` method of the [Tizen.Pims.Contacts.ContactsDatabase](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsDatabase.html) class with the search keyword.
+    - To retrieve a list of persons matching a search keyword, use the `Search()` method of the [Tizen.Pims.Contacts.ContactsDatabase](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsDatabase.html) class with the search keyword.

         The following example shows how to find all person records that contain the keyword "John":

-        ```
+        ```csharp
         ContactsManager manager = new ContactsManager();
         ContactsList persons = manager.Database.Search(Person.Uri, "John", 0, 0);
         ```